 We recommend you start by going on a river tour!
 You’ll have a very friendly and accommodating crew on board and you can order drinks like tea or coffee but if you were feeling fancier, you can always treat yourself to a Prosecco!
 The prices start from only £8 for an adult!

-For less than £150 for a return flight, Berlin is a great destination for a half term get away with the family.
+For less than £23, per adult for a return flight, Berlin is a great destination for a half term get away with the family.

 First stop, the Science Spectrum Centre.
 Fill yours and your children’s minds with information from over 150 exhibits which immerses all of your senses in a learning environment.

 Strap up for the next activity at BergWerk, where families of all ages can tackle the interactive aerial obstacle course while attached to a harness using platforms, ropes and slides to get to the end point.